ADHD and Complementary Health Approaches

 There is insufficient evidence to draw any conclusions about the efficacy or safety of acupuncture for ADHD in children and adolescents.

 There is not enough evidence to draw firm conclusions about the efficacy of meditation for ADHD.
-However, short-term aerobic exercise, including yoga, has shown beneficial effects on core symptoms of ADHD such as attention, hyperactivity, and impulsivity.
+However, short-term aerobic exercise, including yoga, has shown small-to-moderate beneficial effects on core symptoms of ADHD such as attention, hyperactivity, and impulsivity.

 Read more about the evidence base of meditation therapies and yoga for ADHD